NWChemEx/.github/docs/source/conventions/pre_commit.rst

     git clone https://github.com/NWChemEx/pre-commit-config.git

-It is recommended to use a python virtual environment when developing NWX libraries (see :ref:`development_python_development_workflow` for more details).
+It is recommended to use a Python virtual environment when developing NWX libraries (see :ref:`development_python_development_workflow` for more details).
 In a new or existing python virtual environment, install the required packages for pre-commit: